 New features in Adobe Media Encoder allow those posting content online to have much more control in how and where they are posting through Destination Publishing.
 With Destination Publishing you can now define the target destination for your content – when publishing to YouTube you can assign which playlist your video will be added to, on Vimeo you can define the channel target and on Facebook you can now target a specific page.
 In addition, when publishing to YouTube you can choose a custom thumbnail to upload along with your video.
 Finally, Media Encoder now enables users to export animated GIFs from your Premiere Pro content.

-This release includes multiple usability improvements including new key commands for working with graphics, close gaps in your timeline with one click, and eight new label colors along with label support for Search Bins.
+This release includes multiple usability improvements including new key commands for working with graphics, close gaps in your timeline with one click, and 8 new label colours along with label support for Search Bins.